Visit our homepage and request a professional London Man and a Van quote.

 The Art of Small Removals

-Like any occupation, the more you practice something the better and faster you become.
+Like any occupation, the more you practice something the better you become.
 I remember my very first removal, I felt a bit nervous knocking on the door, and when I first saw the mountain of boxes, bin bags and other bits and pieces scattered all over the place I really wondered what I had let myself in for.
 It looked like it would take forever.

 Fortunately though it was on the ground floor and my van was parked near the door.
 I set about loading up, I had no experience but I figured the boxes should go in first to use the van space as efficiently as possible and avoid the bagged stuff getting squashed if I had to break hard.